 In 2012, Russian environmental activists Evgeny Vitishko and Suren Gazaryan removed a section of fence near Sochi in order to gain entry to a public forest.
 The fence had been erected as part of the massive construction efforts taking place in preparation for the Olympics, and activists claimed 5,000 acres of trees had been illegally destroyed in the process.
 Before they left, Vitishko and Gazaryan also painted slogans on the fence.
 One of them: “This is our forest.”

 The men, who are both members of the group Environmental Watch on North Caucasus (EWNC), were subsequently convicted and given three-year conditional sentences.
-They had to follow a strict nighttime curfew and report any changes to their place of residence, which made it extremely difficult to do their jobs—both men are scientists—or continue their environmental activism.
+They had to follow a strict nighttime curfew and report any changes to their place of residence, which made it extremely difficult to do their jobs — both men are scientists — or continue their environmental activism.

-We got in touch with Vitishko, who said he has been under constant surveillance by the Russian government for the past year and a half, while being followed by police and often harassed for dubious reasons.
+We got in touch with Vitishko, who says he has been under constant surveillance by the Russian government for the past year and a half, while being followed by police and often harassed for dubious reasons.

-“If they condemn me to imprisonment and the district court upholds the conviction, it would mean that for the government and entire system created in Russia today, there is no chance of turning back to a dialogue with society and civilian activists,” Vitishko told us.
+“If they condemn me to imprisonment and the district court upholds the conviction, it would mean that for the government and entire system created in Russia today, there is no chance of turning back to a dialogue with society and civilian activists,” Vitishko tells us.
 He believes that his case is only one of many to come, since the Russian government won’t stop persecuting environmental activists.
 “They will continue with criminal proceedings against the defenders of the Khopyer River, of the forest around Moscow, and in general all ecological activists who call the attention of the global community to the destruction of the environment.”

-“Despite official claims of adhering to a principle of zero waste, vast amounts of untreated waste are being exported from Sochi to the TBO landfill in Belorechensk, as well as the officially closed Loo landfill,” Vitishko said.
+“Despite official claims of adhering to a principle of zero waste, vast amounts of untreated waste are being exported from Sochi to the TBO landfill in Belorechensk, as well as the officially closed Loo landfill,” Vitishko claims.
 “Millions of tons of construction waste is disposed of in dumps lacking any protective engineering, and so it then contaminates the territory of the Sochi National Park, as well as populated areas.”

 Despite demonstrations held in his honor and help with his legal defense, it's quite likely that Vitishko will be sent to a penal colony following an unsuccessful appeal.
-That said, he didn't express concern with his potential imprisonment.
+That said, he doesn't express concern with his potential imprisonment.
 Vitishko, who originally offered to pay for the fence he vandalized back in 2012, simply wants justice.